Justin Bieber: Argentina’s 2017 Attack Case Haunts Young Bieb’s Purpose Tour

 Justin Bieber’s Argentina attack on a photographer in 2013, has led to the Bieb becoming a wanted outlaw in the South American country in 2017.
-That’s right, if Beiber goes to Argentina he will be arrested and jailed for assault.
+That’s right, if Bieber goes to Argentina he will be arrested and jailed for assault.

 Argentina has banned the Bieb from their country in 2017, but Justin says it is only that Judge Alberto Banos has it in for him.
 This judge is currently standing in the way of Justin Bieber’s 2017 Purpose World Tour, making it impossible to schedule tour dates in Argentina.